webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Demonstrations and Presentations Meetings**
   - video, slide show, actual product.
 - **Status Meeting**
-  - update on progress of project.
+  - meetings to update progress of project.
+  - Initiating: Fewer status meetings might be needed as the project scope and goals are being defined.
+  - Planning: More frequent meetings might be necessary to finalize plans, schedules, and resource allocation.
+  - Executing: Regular status meetings are crucial to monitor progress, track milestones, and identify issues early.
+  - Closing: Fewer meetings might be required as the project wraps up and final deliverables are completed.
 - **Gate/Phase Gate Meeting**
-  - A checkpoint review of project deliverables and performance at the end of each phase or sub-phase.
+  - A checkpoint review of project deliverables and performance at the end of each lifecycle phase or sub-phase.
+  - ensure project feasibility, alignment, and readiness before moving forward.
+  - These meetings involve key stakeholders and serve as critical decision points throughout the project lifecycle.
   - management review or sign-off may be required.
+  - Examples:
+    - After the **Initiating phase**: This gate meeting, often called the "**Go/No Go**" meeting, focuses on whether the project remains feasible and aligns with strategic goals.
+    - After the **Planning phase**: This gate meeting, sometimes called the "**Stage Gate" or "Baselining**" meeting, reviews the detailed project plan, budget, schedule, and risk assessments to ensure everything is ready for execution.
+    - After **key milestones or control points**: Throughout the project execution phases, additional gate meetings can be held to assess progress against deliverables, identify and address emerging risks, and determine if adjustments are needed before proceeding further.
 - **Stand-ups**
   - focused, quick meeting.
 Popular in Scrum Daily stand-ups.
 Sometimes doing it standing up.
-  - Three Questions covered:
+  - **Three Questions covered**:
     - What did I accomplish yesterday?
     - What will I do today?
     - What obstacles prevent progress?